helmesjo/build2-FFmpeg/README.md

 1. Check out new upstream release branch.
 2. Update each packages' `files.json` file:
+    - Do NOT run on Windows, it's orders of magnitude slower
     - To perform a dry-run just skip the redirect `>`
     - Notice logging to terminal from `./list-files.sh` to spot any obvious issues.
 Modify the generated `files.json` files accordingly